NasserMughrabi/langchain/README.md

 ## How was langchain hosted?
 1. Created a virtual environment to build the server
 2. Created a git repo and pushed it to github
-3. Created the requirements.txt file by running '''pip freeze -> requirements.txt'''.
+3. Created the requirements.txt file by running ```pip freeze -> requirements.txt```.
 This makes sure that the production environment will have all the packages you have locally on your machine, so make sure to run this command every time you install new packages using the pip command
 4. Created YAML file and named it main.yml to inform the production environment of what commands need to be run to build the code.
 5. Created AWS codePipline and codebuild for CI/CD
 6. Created AWS Elastic Beanstalk to host the falsk server